Loadshedding blues? Here's a style survival guide for those four-hour power trips during the day (and night)

 Think tweed, pleats, lace, faux leather, denim, knitwear blends, or even consider this an excuse to wear sequins and embellishments for no reason at all.

-Temperatures are still fairly warm, so some of these may not always be ideal, but if you don't layer, you should still be alright.
+Temperatures are still fairly warm (despite the rain), so some of these may not always be ideal, but if you don't layer, you should still be alright.

 See some leather, sequinned and pleated options below:

 Protective hairstyles such as braids and cornrows are usually reserved more for winter due to how damaging this season can be on our natural hair.
-However, now you have another reason to get braided.
+However, now you have even more reason to get braided.

 While a lot of people who have gone natural don't necessarily blow dry their hair anymore to avoid further heat damage, there are others who feel inconvenienced by the inability to blowdry their hair when they need to.